-Organizations Administrative Cost

-- Salaries and Benefits - Rent, Utilities, Telephone

-Political Activities

-Income Payments to clients (food, clothing, rent, mortgage, etc.)

-Activities outside the City of Greenville corporate limits

-Acquisition of Real Property for a Religious Facility or improvement to a religious facility or other projects that are for a religious nature purpose

-Any Organization or Service not benefiting Low-Moderate income households
+- Organizations Administrative Costs - Salaries and Benefits - Rent, Utilities, Telephone - Political Activities - Income Payments to Clients (food, clothing, rent, mortgage, etc.) - Activities outside the City of Greenville Corporate Limits - Acquisition of Real Property for a Religious Facility of improvement to a religious facility or other projects that are for a religious nature / purpose. - Any organization or service not benefiting Low-moderate income households.

-Application Process